questionmark/qm-oap-docs/src/deliveryodata/administrator.rst

         access to TestCenter-specific functions such as opening TestCenters and proctoring exams being taken on site.

+    ..  od:action:: CheckPassword Edm.Boolean
+        :input: Password Edm.String

+        .. versionadded:: 2021.05

+        Returns True if the input parameter matches the password set for this administrator and False otherwise.

     ..  od:action:: ActionableSchedulesForObservation ActionableSchedule
         :collection: